SETI/rms-opus/opus/application/apps/help/api_guide.md

 | Parameter | Description | Default |
 |---|---|---|
 | `<searchid>=<value>` | Search parameters (including sort order) | All observations in database |

+Specifying a sort order will not change the results, but will be used to cache the actual results in order so that future attempts to perform the search will be faster.
+Thus if you are planning to perform the search again to retrieve metadata, it is recommended to specify a sort order (if not using the default order) when calling `api/meta/mults/[field].[fmt]` as well.

 #### JSON Return Format